Updated: Sep 27

-One of the alternative treatment methods recently used is the animal-assisted complementary to the main therapy which cures and enhances the living conditions of people suffering from chronic diseases or mental disorders.
-Some of the disorders and illnesses where the animal-assisted therapy is included as a complementary treatment are cancer, Alzheimer's disease, dementia, loneliness, anxiety, and depression.
+One of the alternative treatment methods recently used, is the animal-assisted complementary to the main therapy which cures and enhances the living conditions of people suffering from chronic diseases or mental disorders.
+Some of the disorders and illnesses where animal-assisted therapy is included as a complementary treatment are cancer, Alzheimer's disease, dementia, loneliness, anxiety, and depression.

-An animal assisted therapy program called as: “A Magic Dream” was implemented in a hospital to assist the hospitalized patients in pediatric oncology sections.
+An animal-assisted therapy program called: “A Magic Dream” was implemented in a hospital to assist the hospitalized patients in pediatric oncology sections.
 16 parents and children and 12 nurses participated in this program.
 With the help of dog assisted therapy, the psychological distress in parents and children was reduced whereas the adaptation to the treatment process was easier.
 Moreover, dogs have a calming effect on the patient’s stress.
 When the fluency of reading was examined by Melson (2013) in the presence of a friendly dog, not necessarily familiar, the stress decreased and blood pressure dropped.
 This relaxing effect was found both in the case of adults and in the case of children readers.

 Significant improvements were noted after hippo-therapy was used in children with cerebral palsy.
 Children’s walking, running, and jumping scores as well as total scores were significantly improved.

 The effects of colourful birds on old people is another study focused on animal-assisted therapy.
 Five groups of retired people participated in this study.
 Two of the groups were given bougainvillaea (plant) and were without a television; the third and fourth groups were given budgerigars (small birds) and the fifth group was used as a control group.
 A noticeable difference was observed in the budgerigar groups after a period of five months.